JStoffey/PassTheAce/README.md

 J (11) <br />
 Q (12) <br />
 A (13) <br />
 K - A king is considered a 'safe' card.
-If a player is dealt a kind, the player must immediately flip their card to show the table and they are considered safe for that round.
+If a player is dealt a king, the player must immediately flip their card to show the table and they are considered safe for that round.
 A card cannot be traded over a king, meaning if the player to the right of the king card wants to trade, they can no longer do so since the player to their left holds a king.